 It is considered standard practice to send a follow-up email after an interview.
-And shows the employer passion for the job opportunity.
+And shows the employer's passion for the job opportunity.
 It is recommended that you send one of these emails rather than not.

 How can I tell if the interview went well?

-The interviewer will tell you on the spot that they enjoyed the conversation, that they feel you are a good fit for the job opportunity, that they’d like you to interview in-person or that you should hear back from them within the next few days.
-Any type of proactive response to moving you along with the interview process and securing the role.
+The interviewer will tell you on the spot that they enjoyed the conversation.
+And that they feel you are a good fit for the job opportunity.
+Or that they’d like you to interview in-person.
+And lastly, that you should hear back from them within the next few days.
+Any proactive response to moving you along with the interview process and securing the role.
 These are strong indicators that the interview went well.

 What if I don't hear a response from a follow-up email?
 Is that considered a bad sign?

 Yes, if after sending a follow-up email from having an actual interview with the company, it's considered a bad sign.
 The employer, hiring manager, or recruiter might have deemed that there isn't a "great fit" with the job application.
 And while it's considered poor business etiquette not to respond to a follow-up email.
 Especially regarding a job application, interview, or the status of a job offer.
 It's not required by law.
 Meaning, a recruiter or hiring manager can disregard the applicant altogether.
 And "leave them hanging."

 What if it was a group interview or panel interview?
 Who should the follow-up email be sent to?